Sk3llington/Attacking-Wordpress-Purple-Team/Wireshark_Strikes_Back/Wireshark_Strikes_Back.md

 ### Time Thieves

 _At least two users on the network have been wasting time on YouTube.
 Usually, IT wouldn't pay much mind to this behavior, but it seems these people have created their own web server on the corporate network.
-So far, Security knows the following about these time thieves:_
+So far, Security knows the following about these thieves:_

 - They have set up an Active Directory network.
 - They are constantly watching videos on YouTube.